 ACTION – Create a strategic plan for HR and ensure it aligns with company objectives.
 Consider using cloud-based HR solutions to centralise and save valuable time.

 Recruitment strategy is a powerful tool when well implemented.
-Consider Starbucks; this is a company which ranked at 131 on 2017’s Fortune 500 and with projected sales of thirty-five billion by 2021.
+Consider Starbucks; this is a company ranked at 120 on 2022’s Fortune 500 and with projected growth of global and U.S. comparable store sales between 7% and 9% year over year until 2025.

 How does a company this massive, even begin to successfully manage their human resource plans?

 A vital aspect for Starbucks is their recruitment strategy which targets potential employees who are ‘on-brand’ and who pass a carefully structured interview process.
-Starbucks also put a lot of energy into employees’ well-being and as a result, the company have an extremely low turnover in staff.
+Starbucks also puts a lot of energy into employees’ well-being and as a result, the company has an extremely low turnover in staff.
 Their somewhat unusual practices are working extraordinarily well and have been for many years.

 Starbucks is a large company with operating goals that are a struggle to implement.
 Yet, they focus on their goals and design targeted programs which eventually lead to the desired result.
 By treating people as their biggest resource, Starbucks has lowered their employee turnover while building a booming brand.